korowiow80/PodSearch/README.md

 -   We list all made conventions here.
 -   We develop in English.
+-   We use Eclipse as our integrated development enviroment.
--   We use Git as version control system?
+-   We use Git as version control system.
--   We use GitHub for source code hosting?
+-   We use GitHub for source code hosting and issue tracking.
--   We use deck.js for or presentations.
+-   We use deck.js and deck.js-transition-cube for or presentations.
 -   We license everthing in this repository as three-clause BSD.

 Presentations